-House sitting is taking care of a house while it’s owner is away for a certain period.
-By taking care of the house, I mean general cleaning, gardening, taking care of pets if there are any and other household chores.
+House sitting is taking care of a house while its owner is away for a certain period of time.
+By taking care of the house, I mean general cleaning, gardening, taking care of pets if there are any, and other household chores.
 It’s very much like how you treat your own place.

-You also need to remember that typically house sitting jobs are for more extended periods like between 1 to 6 months.
-During this period you are supposed to be taking care of the house and pets.
-You can always choose between short term and long term stays.
+You also need to remember that typically house sitting jobs are for more extended periods from one to six months.
+During this period, you are supposed to be taking care of the house and pets.
+You can always choose between short-term and long-term stays.

 Who can do house sitting jobs?